TerminalJack/Spriter2UnityDX/README.md

     2. In your OS file browser, locate the Spriter2UnityDX folder inside the repo.<br>
     3. Drag-and-drop that folder into your Unity `Project` window.

-> At this time, the project's folder name or location can't be changed.
-That is, it must remain in the folder Assets/Spriter2UnityDX and can't be moved to another folder such as Assets/Plugins/Spriter2UnityDX.
+> The default installation location is `Assets/Spriter2UnityDX` but you can rename the folder and/or move it into another folder such as `Assets/Plugins/` or `Assets/3rdParty`.

 ## Quick start!